danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 layout: post
 title: 'Realtime Django Part 5: Building a Chat application RabbitMQ and uWSGI websockets (uWSGI WebSockets)'
 date: 2018-01-13T14:30:12+08:00
-tags: api vue django, websockets, rabbitmq
+tags: api vue django websockets rabbitmq
 ---

 Welcome to the penultimate part of this tutorial.
 I've really learnt a lot writing this tutorial and i hope you have to.